How to Find When a Breitling Watch Was Made by Date?

 So you are wondering when your Breitling watch was manufactured?
 You might be able to find the week your watch was made.
 Sometime in the 2000’s, Breitling began stamping watches with production dates.
 The stamps are coded by week and year and are located on the case between the lugs at the bottom of the watch.
 You have to remove your strap or bracelet to see the code and even then you may need to use a loupe.

 Carefully remove the bracelet or strap at 6:00

 Stamped on the case between the lugs will be four numbers

 The first two numbers are the week (for example 15 would be the 15th week out of 52)

 The second two numbers represent the year (for example 07 would be 2007)

 The watch we used for this post is stamped 2507.
 This watch was manufactured in the 25th week of 07 which translates to June 2007.
-Note: If you have a Navitimer Montbrillant Legende, you will be able to find the stamp on the back of the lug.
+Note: Some models do not have the date stamp between the lugs, for example: If you have a Navitimer Montbrillant Legende, you will be able to find the stamp on the back of the lug.

 Your Breitling bracelet might also have a similar production stamp on it that can be used to figure out the date it was made.
 Don’t be alarmed if this date is inconsistent with the case.
 Sometimes bracelets or straps are moved around and swapped out for a different configuration.

 This watch also has a “B5” stamped to the right of the date stamp.
 We cannot confirm exactly what this represents, but we think it would be a code for the dial color or style.

 We hope this information was useful to you.
 Please consider buying your next timepiece from our watch store.